nielshojen/nanodirector/README.md

 - `-key-password string` - Password to decrypt the signing key or p12 file.
 - `-loglevel string` - Log level.
 One of debug, info, warn, error (default "warn")
 - `-logformat-format` - Log format.
 Either `logfmt` (the default) or `json`.
-- `-micromdmapikey string` - **(Required)** MicroMDM Server API Key.
+- `-nanomdmapikey string` - **(Required)** NanoMDM Server API Key.
-- `-micromdmurl string` - **(Required)** MicroMDM Server URL.
+- `-nanomdmurl string` - **(Required)** NanoMDM Server URL.
 - `-once-in` - Number of minutes to wait before queuing an additional command for any device which already has commands queued.
 Defaults to 60.
 Ignored and overridden as 2 (minutes) if --debug is passed.
 - `-password string` - **(Required)** Password used for basic authentication
-- `-port string` - Port number to run MDMDirector on. (default "8000")
+- `-port string` - Port number to run nanoDirector on. (default "8000")
 - `-prometheus` - Enable Prometheus metrics. (default false)
 - `-push-new-build` - Re-push profiles if the device's build number changes. (default true)
-- `-scep-cert-issuer` - The issuer of your SCEP certificate (default: "CN=MicroMDM,OU=MICROMDM SCEP CA,O=MicroMDM,C=US")
+- `-scep-cert-issuer` - The issuer of your SCEP certificate (default: "CN=NanoMDM,OU=NanoMDM SCEP CA,O=NanoMDM,C=US")
 - `-scep-cert-min-validity` - The number of days at which the SCEP certificate has remaining before the enrollment profile is re-sent. (default: 180)
-- `-sign` - Sign profiles prior to sending to MicroMDM.
+- `-sign` - Sign profiles prior to sending to NanoMDM.
 Requires `-cert` to be passed.
 - `-signing-private-key string` - Path to the signing private key.
 Don't use with p12 file.
+- `-admin-user-username string` - Username for the admin user creted at enrollment (default "administrator").
+- `-admin-user-password string` - Password for the admin user creted at enrollmen (default "password").

 ## Todo

+- Dynamically setting admin password and escrow to baackend (eg. Crypt)
+- MySQL SSL mode

 ### Documentation

-- Posting / removing profiles and apps
+- Changes made to this fork needs to be fixed in the docs

 ### App

-- App state inspection binary (perhaps a separate service to MDMDirector due to requiring exposure to the public internet)
+- Maybe a GUI

 ## Contributing